 - Fire or toxic fume exposure

 - Negligent security leading to an assault and other violent encounters

 Your first steps after one of these types of accidents should be to seek medical care immediately, report the accident, get witness contact information, and take pictures of the accident scene if you are physically able to do so.
 Establishing fault can be complicated in slip and fall cases, which is why a Georgia premises liability lawyer should be contacted as soon as possible.

 Dedicated Representation From an Atlanta Premises Liability Lawyer

-If you or a loved one was injured in a slip and fall accident in the Metro Atlanta area—including Fulton, Cobb, Gwinnett, Douglas, Fayette, Coweta, and DeKalb counties—the Law Offices of Shane Smith can help you file a claim so you can recover adequate compensation for your injuries.
+If you or a loved one was injured in a slip and fall accident in the Metro Atlanta area—including Fulton, Cobb, Gwinnett, Douglas, Fayette, Coweta, and DeKalb counties—Shane Smith Law can help you file a claim so you can recover adequate compensation for your injuries.
 It is important to your case that you do not wait too long to contact a lawyer, as evidence needs to be preserved.

-The Law Offices of Shane Smith handle all types of premises liability cases, including slip and fall accidents, dog bites, animal attacks, swimming pool accidents and drownings, toxic fume cases, and more.
-To find out if you have a case or to learn more about your rights, talk to an experienced and dedicated Atlanta premises liability attorney at the Law Offices of Shane Smith.
+Shane Smith Law handle all types of premises liability cases, including slip and fall accidents, dog bites, animal attacks, swimming pool accidents and drownings, toxic fume cases, and more.
+To find out if you have a case or to learn more about your rights, talk to an experienced and dedicated Atlanta premises liability attorney at Shane Smith Law.
 Call us at 770-HURT-999 today to schedule a complimentary, confidential consultation.